-Architect: Pfluger ArchitectsEst.
-Cost: \$29,600,000Contractor: SpawGlass Construction Corp.Est.
-Completion: August20192019
+Architect: Pfluger Architects Est. Cost: \$29,600,000 Contractor: SpawGlass Construction Corp.
+Est. Completion: August

 The scope of work for Blanco Hall Renovation includes new air handling units along with a few selected refurbished units; new pumps; new fan coil units; and cleaning the existing air ducts in the lobby.
-It includes the replacement of plumbing in the vertical chases. domestic water piping. sewer piping. and water closets.
+It includes the replacement of plumbing in the chases. domestic water piping. sewer piping, vertical and closets.
 Additionally, the project includes relocation of electrical distribution panels and installation of new light fixtures in the corridors, bedrooms, bathrooms, and portions of the lobby.
 Design approval for the project occurred at the November 2017 Board of Regents meeting.
 The Guaranteed Maximum Price was approved in December 2017.
 The project is 33% complete and Substantial Completion is expected in summer 2019.